Azure/FTALive-Sessions/content/management/bcdr/siterecovery.md

 - Recovery plans can be developed for each workload (Example: [IIS web app recovery plan](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-iis#create-a-recovery-plan))

+- Divert network traffic from the primary site to a DR site via Azure DNS, Traffic Manager or 3rd Party Load Balancers.

 ### Failover and Failback

 - Planned and test failovers will have zero data loss while unplanned will have minimal data loss (based on the recovery point)